-Clear-coat resins are poured onto the surface of your project and then they harden to form a hard, durable, and thick clear coating.
+Clear-coat resins are poured onto the surface of your project, and then they harden to form a hard, durable, and thick clear coating.
+(Read about using resin with polymer clay here.)
 Resin coatings are quite thick and syrupy and can be frustrating and messy to use.
 Resin is self-leveling, which means that you need to let it sit for a while so that the surface becomes even.
 Bubbles can be a problem, but you can usually pop them by waving a heat gun over the top.
 And just like honey dribbling off your biscuits (scones to you Brits), resin has an annoying way of running off the surface of your project and making a mess.
-Instead of using a brush, resins are usually poured on and the sticky liquid is spread on the surface with a toothpick or needle tool.
+Instead of using a brush, resins are usually poured on, and the sticky liquid is spread on the surface with a toothpick or needle tool.
 You will use a lot of paper towels with resin projects.
 Trust me on this. 🙂

 You won’t commonly see polyester resin used in the craft world as it’s pretty noxious.
 It’s used similarly to an epoxy resin, except that you use a large volume of resin (part A) and a small volume of hardener (part B).
 I’ve not used this since I was a kid and helped my dad repair a fiberglass tank, so I’m only mentioning it here as an FYI.

 Sort of like a cross between a glue and a varnish, dimensional glazes are similar to resin in that they’re syrupy and they can be applied in a thick coating.
-Common brands are Diamond Glaze, Triple Thick, Mod Podge Dimensional Magic, and Aleene’s Jewelry Pendant Gel.
+Common brands are Diamond Glaze, Triple Thick, Mod Podge Dimensional Magic, Aleene’s Jewelry Pendant Gel, and Glossy Accents.
 You may have seen these liquids used to fill pendant bezels.
-When poured thick, they will take a few days to fully dry, but they should dry clear and have sort of a resin effect.
+When poured thick, they will take a few days to fully dry, but they should dry clear and have a sort of a resin effect.
 Dimensional glazes can be applied with a brush and used as glaze or varnish.
-All dimensional glazes are glossy – there are not matte versions available.
+All dimensional glazes are glossy – there are no matte versions available.

 Best for: Thick, glossy coatings.
 However, I don’t recommend these due to poor performance on polymer clay.